-The GUIDER REMOTE is a state of the art microprocessor based Radio Frequency (RF) control provide It will system. the operator the ability to wirelessly operate equipment.
+The GUIDER REMOTE is a state of the art microprocessor based Frequency (RF) control Radio It will provide system. the operator the ability to wirelessly operate equipment.
 The operator is required to follow all OSHA www.osha.gov and other applicable safety standards when operating the equipment.
 Do not use high power radio devices in close proximity of this product.

-The remote control system consists of: the radio main receiver transmitter, module, engine receiver module, associated and optional wiring equipment such as and Gate interface harnesses tools.
+The remote control system of: consists the radio transmitter, main receiver module, engine receiver module, and associated optional equipment wiring such as harnesses and Gate interface tools.

 The transmitter is equipped with pushbuttons and toggle switches for the various functions.
-1t includes a port for wired control via the built-in Controller Area Network (CAN) system.
-This 4 AA alkaline runs on unit batteries when wireless mode.
-When in wired mode, the transmitter runs with power supplied by the CAN cable.
+It includes a port for wired control via the built-in Controller Area Network (CAN) system.
+This unit runs on 4 AA alkaline batteries when wireless mode.
+When in wired mode. the transmitter runs with power supplied by the CAN cable.
 This is useful if the battery power gets too low to operate the transmitter but continued operation is needed.